WWE: New eco-friendly belt revealed

 Describing it as the new "symbol of excellence", the four-time world champion says he wants to change the world with a new symbol.

-The Royal Rumble audience were the first to see the new design.
+The Smackdown Live audience were the first to see the new design.

 "This is trash," he told fans as he threw the old leather belt in the bin in the middle of the ring.